kripken/box2d.js/README.markdown

 ### Using debug draw

-The customizeVTable function can be used to replace the functions of a b2Draw object:
+Create a `JSDraw` object, and supply implementations of the draw methods.
+(Note: All methods must be implemented even if unused.)

-    var debugDraw = new Box2D.b2Draw();
+    var debugDraw = new Box2D.JSDraw();

-    Box2D.customizeVTable(debugDraw, [{
-        original: Box2D.b2Draw.prototype.DrawSegment,
-        replacement:
-            function(thsPtr, vert1Ptr, vert2Ptr, colorPtr ) {
+    debugDraw.DrawSegment = function(vert1Ptr, vert2Ptr, colorPtr ) {
         setColorFromDebugDrawCallback( colorPtr );
         drawSegment( vert1Ptr, vert2Ptr );
     }
-    }]);
+    // Empty implementations for unused methods.
+    debugDraw.DrawPolygon = function() {};
+    debugDraw.DrawSolidPolygon = function() {};
+    debugDraw.DrawCircle = function() {};
+    debugDraw.DrawSolidCircle = function() {};
+    debugDraw.DrawTransform = function() {};

-    world.SetDebugDraw( myDebugDraw );
+    world.SetDebugDraw( debugDraw );

-The first parameter given to the callback function (`thsPtr` in the example above) will be the object emscripten uses to store the class itself and can be ignored.
-The other parameters will also be pointers to data inside emscripten's innards, so you'll need to wrap them to get the data type you are looking for.
+The parameters of the draw methods will be pointers to data inside emscripten's innards, so you'll need to wrap them to get the data type you are looking for.
 Here are the two functions mentioned above, as an example of how you would wrap the passed `b2Color` and `b2Vec2` parameters and use them in your drawing.
 This example is to draw on a HTML5 canvas:

     function setColorFromDebugDrawCallback( colorPtr ) {
         var color = Box2D.wrapPointer( colorPtr, b2Color );